tbaraukova/discbot/README.md

 ## Credits

-Thanks Alex for the original idea
+Thanks Alex for the original idea and Irine @mamaicode for the 1st version.